Rail Passes, Tickets and Discount Cards

-For those travelers thinking of seeing Italy by rail, there are many options available.
-From stand alone tickets purchased at the station or on the train to discount cards for frequent use to rail passes with unlimited travel.
-In order to determine which option is right for you, first determine the length of your stay.
-Second, consider your itinerary and decide which mode of transportation makes the most sense for your party - keeping in mind that trains do not always connect the small villages.
-Lastly, figure out how much travel you plan on actually doing during your trip - some passes allow for unlimited travel in a number of days or even months.
+For those planning to travel Italy by train, there are many options available.
+From stand alone tickets purchased at the station, to discount cards for frequent use, to rail passes with unlimited travel, there is something for every type of train rider.
+In order to determine what is right for you, first you should plan the length of your stay.
+Second, consider your itinerary and decide which mode of transportation makes the most sense for your party, keeping in mind that trains do not always connect small villages.
+Lastly, figure out how much travel you plan on actually doing during your trip, as some passes allow for unlimited trips in a number of days or even months.

 Tips on Traveling in Italy by Train

-Buying a seat reservation is strongly suggested, even if you have a rail pass.
-Reservations on the high speed trains and sleeper trains are mandatory but are usually only a few euros.
+Buying a seat reservation is strongly suggested.
+Reservations on high speed trains and sleeper trains are mandatory but are usually only a few euros.
 Without a reservation, you may find yourself standing or running from car to car looking for an empty seat- especially on busy weekday mornings in Rome or Milan.

 Make sure to ask conductors any questions about connections, stopovers or if your car is going to your destination.
 Even though most conductors do not speak English, they are very friendly and willing to help.
 Often trains will split, with one section heading to a different destination, make sure you are on the right part of the train.
 It is best to ask a conductor if it is your train before boarding, that is unless you feel adventurous.

-The trains run on time in Italy- well usually, there is still the occasional labor strike, but these are pre-scheduled and can be avoided.
-The English edition of the Corriere Della Sera (found at newsstands) lists these rail strikes so that you can take another line or a bus to your destination.
-On the rare chance that you do get delayed, it is usually not for very long.
-The best way to avoid wasting too much time is to travel early in the morning.
+All in all, if you want to avoid being delayed, the best way is to travel early in the morning.
 This often allows for a quick stopover in places that you would otherwise miss, keeping in mind that not all trains make all stops.
 Always check the detailed train schedules posted in every station.

 Types of Trains in Italy